bethanyzyreen/Qydentra/README.md

 | Receptionist | receptionist@qydentraa.com     | qydentra.receptionist   |
 | Admin        | admin@qydentra.com             | qydentra.admin          |
 | Dentist      | dentist@qydentra.com           | qydentra.dentist        |

-We can remove the separate patient_notification table in database because notifications can be stored and updated directly in the receptionist, dentist, and admin tables.
-The notification sidebar will remain the same.
-The only change is that patient_notification.php will connect to the respective role tables (receptionist, dentist, admin) to fetch and update their notifications.
-Currently, patient notifications are already connected to the receptionist table.